 - virtualized Item Master File repair, expansion and automation;

+- EMR management;

 - CDM management;

-- contract management;
+- · contract management;

-- · request for proposal automation;
+- request for proposal automation;

 - rebate management;

+- Integration of acquired management;

-- big data analytics modeling; and
+- big data analytics modeling;

-- data integration and warehousing.
+- data integration and warehousing; and

+- ScanWorx.

 SCWorx continues to provide transformational data-driven solutions to some of the finest, most well-respected healthcare providers in the United States.
 Clients are geographically dispersed throughout the country.
 Our focus is to assist healthcare providers with issues they have pertaining to data interoperability.